Student Finance in Scotland 2024

 As a brief overview, these are the key things to know about Student Finance in Scotland:

-4. Scottish students and students from the EU (who started in or before the 2020/21 academic year) can study for free in Scotland – the government picks up the tab for tuition fees.
+- Scottish students can study for free in Scotland – the government picks up the tab for tuition fees.

 Is university free in Scotland?